 I realize that you are tired of delaying your rides because the heat made it less enjoyable.
 It is getting to be such nice fall weather here in the hill country.
 It could be snowing next week!
 Stranger things have happened!

-You just want to ride on these pretty days.
+You want to ride on these pretty days.
 Please, just protect yourself from the sun.
-Fall sun is just as dangerous as the summer sun.
+The fall sun is just as dangerous as the summer sun.
 Now you may get by with normal clothes and a good application of sunscreen.

 The dangerous hours have changed to 11 AM to 3 PM.
 Plan to ride before 11 AM and after 3 PM for the fall and winter.